Online Directory Business Model Explained

 GeoDirectory jobs Board Template – 1 click demo import

-Companies like Indeed, Monster, Glassdoor, and Ziprecruiter found success by creating a job listing catered to unemployed folk looking for job opportunities.
+Companies like Indeed, Monster, Glassdoor, and ZipRecruiter have found success by creating job listings tailored to unemployed individuals seeking job opportunities.

 Their revenue comes from corporations buying job postings.